Universal channel coding for general output alphabet: Universal decoder

 \section{Universal decoder}

-\Label{s5} The aim of this section is to make a universal decoder, which does not depend on the parameter $\theta$ and depends only on the distribution $P$, the family of channel $\{W_\theta\}$, prior distributions on $\Theta$, the coding rate $R$, and another rate $R_1$.
-The other rate $R_1$ is decided by the distribution $P$, the family $\{W_\theta\}$, and $R$ as discussed in Lemma \ref{L11-27-1}(large deviation) and Section \ref{s8} (second order).
-The required property holds for any choice of the prior distributions on $\Theta$.
+\Label{s5} The aim of this section is to make a universal decoder, which does not depend on the parameter $\theta$ and depends only on the distribution $P$, the family of channel $\{\bW_{\btheta}\}$, prior distributions on $\bTheta$, the coding rate $R$, and another rate $R_1$.
+The other rate $R_1$ is decided by the distribution $P$, the family $\{\bW_{\btheta}\}$, and $R$ as discussed in the method (M1) or (M2) (large deviation) and Section \ref{s8} (second order).
+The required property holds for any choice of the prior distributions on $\bTheta$.